Havering hoard

-The Havering hoard is a hoard of 453 late Bronze-age (900 to 800 BCE) artefacts found at a site overlooking the River Thames in Rainham, London, in 2018.
+The Havering hoard is a hoard of 453 late Bronze Age (900 to 800 BC) artefacts found at a site overlooking the River Thames in Rainham, London, in 2018.
 It is the largest bronze-age hoard to be found in London and the third-largest in the United Kingdom.
 The discovery was made during an archaeological investigation of the site prior to its use for gravel extraction.
 The finds included weapons, tools and ingots, but only a small quantity of jewellery.
 It was unusual in being buried in four separate locations; most bronze-age hoards previously excavated have been concentrated in a single location.
 Some of the items are from continental Europe, demonstrating links with that region.
 Several proposals have been put forward for the origin of the hoard, which include a collection of goods for recycling, an attempt by a single individual to control the bronze trade in the area or the large-scale abandonment of bronze goods at the start of the Iron Age.
-The artefacts are currently on exhibition at the Museum of London Docklands, after which they will be on display at the Havering Museum.
+The artefacts are currently on exhibition at the Museum of London Docklands, after which they will be on display at the Havering Museum in Romford.